uPortal-Attic/uportal-app-framework/docs/markdown/configuration.md

 ### Configuration options

 #### APP_FLAGS
-+ `defaultTheme` : This is the default theme you want (see frame-config.js for the array list of themes).
-Provide an index number to just have simple selection, or set to the string `'group'` to enable group selection.
++ `defaultTheme` : This is the default theme you want (see /js/frame-config.js for the array list of themes).
+Provide an array index number to just have simple selection, set it to the string `'group'` to enable group selection, or set it to any one of the themes names (e.g.: `'uw-greenbay'`).
 If you do group selection make sure you set the `SERVICE_LOC.groupURL`.
 + `showSearch` : This boolean hides/shows the search bar at the top.
 + `isWeb` : This boolean is a shortcut flag for the MyUW project.
 Majority of applications should set this to false.
 + `loginOnLoad` : A optional boolean flag that when set to `true` it will fire a login event during the loading sequence. `SERVICE_LOC.loginSilentURL` must be set.